ADsTechHUB/airbnb-clone-project/README.md

 > Additional components may be added as the design evolves, including modals, form fields, rating stars, image sliders, and more.

+## ✅ Manual Review

+This repository has undergone a **manual review** to ensure that the foundational structure and planning documents meet project standards and objectives.

+### 🔍 What Was Reviewed:
+- 📁 **Repository Structure**: Checked for a clear and logical file/folder setup (e.g., `frontend/`, `backend/`, `design/`, etc.).
+- 📝 **README.md**: Verified all required sections were present, including:
+  - Project Overview
+  - UI/UX Design Planning
+  - Figma Design Properties
+  - Roles and Responsibilities
+  - UI Component Patterns
+- 📐 **Figma Integration**: Confirmed access to the shared design file and referenced design specs.
+- 🧱 **Component Planning**: Ensured listed UI components follow reusable patterns.
+- 👥 **Team Collaboration Readiness**: Checked if role definitions allow for smooth collaboration.

+### 📌 Reviewer Notes:
+- All required documentation has been added and formatted.
+- Initial planning is solid and aligns with industry best practices.
+- Project is ready for the development phase.